dmd-program/dmd-300-master/project-1/phase-2-develop-a-design-sprint.md

 * [You can add multiple users](https://www.wpbeginner.com/beginners-guide/how-to-add-new-users-and-authors-to-your-wordpress-blog/) to a blog so everyone can edit and create posts.
 * If any project team members are concerned about privacy, project members may use a pseudonym \(pen name\) and in addition, the blog is able to be password protected to Penn State WebAccess users.
 Please contact your instructor if this is a concern and need help with blog configuration.

+Your first post can introduce the team members or project topic.
+You may have some preliminary ideas to share, but it's okay if your project idea is still undefined — it won't be until the Pitch in Phase 3!

 ## Submission details:

-1. Publish a link to the project blog, even if currently blank, on the classwide Canvas discussion.
+1. Publish a link to the project blog on the classwide Canvas discussion.
 2. Upload a .zip file to the Phase 2 Canvas assignment that includes:
    * Link to the blog in the assignment submission
    * Design Sprint Schedule document in PDF format.